zchee/golang-wiki/MinimumRequirements.md

 We don't support CentOS 5.
 Kernel is too old (2.6.18).

+For little-endian MIPS64, kernel version 4.1 is known to fail, and 4.8 works.

 ### Windows

 Windows XP or higher.
 But we don't currently (2016-09-23) have a Windows XP running.
 That is https://github.com/golang/go/issues/10267